 As you can see in the error dialog box, there is nothing to help us with this error; no error code or Help link.
 So prior to trying out the fix mentioned below, you should give the following a try: Updating / reinstalling /synching apps, disabling all third-party apps, switching to Microsoft account from local account and vice versa, resetting app cache, running Windows Apps Troubleshooter and running the System File Checker command.
 If nothing helps, follow the solution.

-The Remote Procedure Call Failed
+The Remote Procedure Call Failed for Windows Store apps

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.